humanmade/altis-enhanced-search/docs/search-configuration.md

 This value is the number of fuzzy terms generated from a search term when used for matching.
 Higher values will result in slower searches but more matches and lower values will result in faster searches but fewer matches.

-If you have a prefix length of 0 you may wish to increase this value to perhaps 50 to get more matches.
+If you have a prefix length of 0 you may wish to increase this value to get more matches.

 **`transpositions`**

 This option allows you to prevent transpositions from being counted as a single edit.
-In the above example the transposition "act" to "cat" is an edit distance of 1.
+In the above example the transposition "act" to "cat" has an edit distance of 1.
 Setting this value to `false` would mean the same transposition would have an edit distance of 2 because 2 letters have been replaced.